Create a public folder

 By default, a public folder inherits the settings of its parent folder, including the permissions settings.

-For more information about the storage quotas and limits for public folders, see the following topics:
+For more information about the storage quotas and limits for public folders in Exchange Online, see Exchange Online Limits.

 What do you need to know before you begin?

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Public folders" entry in the Sharing and collaboration permissions topic.